Events - Future Events View

 Mostly class III boat scouting but need to navigate wood in the river.
 Class IV rapid ‘White lightening‘ is an easy portage.

 On May 17th, 2008, we lost Mike Stano, a good friend and valued member of the WKC and paddling community.
 So, 16 years later let’s meet mid/late afternoon and celebrate Mike by paddling the upper gorge.
 Afterwards we’ll hang at Paradise to reminisce and swap stories, so bring your favorite snacks and beverage of choice.
 Didn’t know Mike?
 Doesn’t matter – he’d want you there anyway!
+Note: This is a social paddle for any/all to celebrate Mike, and not a guided or “lead” trip down the Green.

 This will be a fun time on the Sky to practice hitting differnt features.
 Our starting location will depend on the flow.
 If we launch above Boulder Drop, portaging Boulder will be recommended for everyone who is not comfortable with that drop.
 The Sky offers tons of features, and we‘ll play with as many as we can.